 - You can visit the property before you book it.

-- You can get your host’s full name and check public records for court proceedings or a criminal record.
+- You can get your host’s full name and check public records for court proceedings or criminal records.

 - You can negotiate the monthly rate before booking.

-- Because they doesn’t take a cut of the nightly rate, housing on Furnished Finder is generally much less expensive.
+- Because the platform does not take a cut of the nightly rate, housing on Furnished Finder is generally much less expensive.

 Advantages for hosts

-- You can meet guests before granting them access to your home.
+- You can meet guests before giving them access to your home.

 - You can make modifications to the standard contract as needed.